janmast1o/NobleDuelEngine/README.md

 `git clone <this website's address>`

-2. Create a directory within the repo directory and name it 'compiled':
+2. Make sure that the refactored branch is pulled, then create a directory within the repo directory and name it 'compiled':

 `cd NobleDuelEngine`

+`git checkout -b refactored`

+`git pull origin refactored`

 `mkdir compiled`